 If you choose to pay by check, you must make a printout of the page and mail it along with your payment.
 The processing time for check payments and paper applications is usually two weeks, whereas online registration can be completed in as little as 48 hours.

 You need not file for a fictitious name registration in the following situations:

 - If you are a licensed attorney and setting up a business for practicing law in the state of Florida.

 - If you are registered with the Department of Business and Professional Regulation and the licensing board has not mandated such registration.

 - If the business entity is a federally chartered corporation.

 In addition to these, there may be other exceptions.
 If you are unsure whether you should apply for registration, it's better to go ahead with the application or confirm with the state.

 If you need help with Florida Secretary of State fictitious name search, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.